Larrys Mabiala scores twice, Timbers beat Sounders 3-2

+SEATTLE — Larrys Mabalia wasn’t around for any of the seven games the Portland Timbers lost at Seattle since 2011.

+But he was there Saturday to help them beat their rival on the road for the very first time.

-SEATTLE — Larrys Mabiala scored off of two corner kicks, the second the winner in the 74th minute, in the Portland Timbers’ 3-2 victory over the Seattle Sounders on Saturday.
+Mabiala scored off of two corner kicks, the second of them the winner in the 74th minute, in Portland’s 3-2 victory over the Sounders.

 Samuel Armenteros also scored, and Diego Valeri assisted on all three goals to help the Timbers (7-3-5) extend their unbeaten streak to 10 games (7-0-3).
 That is the longest unbeaten run in MLS this season.
 Portland’s last loss was at Orlando on April 8.

+Since joining MLS in 2011, the Timbers had gone 0-7-3 on Seattle’s home turf.
+Mabiala came aboard in July 2017, and Portland’s only visit to the city since then was a 1-1 tie last Aug.
+27.

+“We’re very happy about that,” he said about Saturday’s win, “but the goal is still the same: Take all the games one by one.
+It feels great, especially to score in the derby like that where everybody was so excited to play.”

-Mabiala put Portland up 1-0 in the 48th minute when he headed in a Valeri corner kick that came from the attacking right side.
-His winning goal came on a corner from the right.
+Mabiala put Portland up 1-0 in the 48th minute when he headed in Valeri’s corner kick that came from the attacking right side.
+His winning goal also was on a corner from the right.
 Mabiala has four goals for the year.

+It wasn’t lost on Mabiala that both of his goals were off set pieces.

+“Mostly, it’s because I’ve started to understand the way Diego shoots his corners,” he said.
+“Before, I used to make the same run.
+But now, I change a little bit more.
+We have many systems on corner kicks.
+Obviously, today it worked, and I hope it’s going to be the same for the next game.”

 Armenteros scored in the 57th minute on a long through ball from Valeri.
 That was his fourth goal of the year.